 In this bed I planted a few squash seeds that my friend Padmini’s Father sent with her all the way from Dallas, Texas.
 Most of his seeds are for Indian squash vegetables that are hard to find here locally.
 I hope these seeds take!

 I love flowers and I mean I LOVE flowers!
 So I made sure my veggie patch had space for lots of flowers, that way while we are waiting for the vegetables plants to produce their bounty, I have a bounty of flowers to tend to and cut for the home.
 Here is a look at my flower garden in our veggie patch.

 Planted a few pansies into my raised beds when I planted kale and cabbage in late winter.
 The pansies and kale are still going strong, cabbage not so much.

-Harvested a good amount of kale leaves from our veggie patch to cook with.
+Harvested a good amount of kale leaves to cook with.